grpc/proposal/A30-xds-v3.md

 gRPC has recently added support for obtaining configuration via the [xDS API](https://github.com/envoyproxy/data-plane-api).
-Our current implementation uses uses v2 of the xDS API, but we are now adding support for [xDS v3](https://docs.google.com/document/d/1xeVvJ6KjFBkNjVspPbY_PwEDHC7XPi0J5p1SqUXcCl8/edit).
+Our current implementation uses v2 of the xDS API, but we are now adding support for [xDS v3](https://docs.google.com/document/d/1xeVvJ6KjFBkNjVspPbY_PwEDHC7XPi0J5p1SqUXcCl8/edit).
 In addition, we have been working with the xDS community on the new [minor/patch versioning